Colorado Department of Education

 Director of Finance

-Arapahoe County School District Number Six, commonly referred to as Littleton Public Schools (LPS), has received the Colorado Department of Education’s (CDE) highest accreditation rating eight out of the nine years it has been offered.
+Arapahoe County School District Number Six, commonly referred to as Littleton Public Schools (LPS), has received the Colorado Department of Education’s (CDE) highest accreditation rating nine out of the ten years it has been offered.
 LPS has established a District Achievement Goal that states, "One hundred percent of LPS students will graduate prepared for meaningful post-secondary opportunities."
-The district operates one early childhood program at two facilities, thirteen elementary schools, ...
-Arapahoe County School District Number Six, commonly referred to as Littleton Public Schools (LPS), has received the Colorado Department of Education’s (CDE) highest accreditation rating eight out of the nine years it has been offered.
+The district operates one early childhood program, ten elementary schools, four middle schools, ...
+Arapahoe County School District Number Six, commonly referred to as Littleton Public Schools (LPS), has received the Colorado Department of Education’s (CDE) highest accreditation rating nine out of the ten years it has been offered.
 LPS has established a District Achievement Goal that states, "One hundred percent of LPS students will graduate prepared for meaningful post-secondary opportunities."
-The district operates one early childhood program at two facilities, thirteen elementary schools, four middle schools, three high schools, one combined alternative middle school/high school program, and two charter schools.
-The number of students enrolled in fiscal year 2020–2021 was 13,912.
+The district operates one early childhood program, ten elementary schools, four middle schools, three high schools, one combined alternative middle school/high school, and two charter schools.
+The district is organized to meet the needs of 13,278 students in fiscal year 2022–2023.
 The district encompasses approximately 28 square miles in western Arapahoe County in the southern portion of the Denver metropolitan area.
 The district’s boundaries include the town of Columbine Valley, the majority of the city of Littleton, and portions of the municipalities of Bow Mar, Centennial, Englewood, and Greenwood Village.
-This financial transparency website is the result of state legislation (HB 14-1292 The Student Success Act) that passed in 2014 for the Colorado Department of Education to create a website that translates the expenditures and revenues for school districts into a consistent format.
-To be consistent with federal reporting requirements established by the U.S. Department of Education, the method used on this website excludes certain records from revenue and expenditure totals.
+This financial transparency website is the result of state legislation (HB 14-1292 The Student Success Act) that passed in 2014 establishing the Colorado Department of Education to create a website that translates the expenditures and revenues for school districts into a consistent format.
+For consistency with federal reporting requirements established by the U.S. Department of Education, the method used on this website excludes certain records from revenue and expenditure totals.
 These records are excluded to avoid duplication or inflation of revenues and expenditures.
-This method is in contrast to the presentation in the district’s Annual Comprehensive Financial Report and the district’s budgetary reporting.
+This method is different than the presentation in the district’s Annual Comprehensive Financial Report and budgetary reporting.
 The district’s reports include all expenditures and revenues as required by Generally Accepted Accounting Principles (GAAP) defined through the Governmental Accounting Standards Board (GASB).
-Below is a link to the district’s Annual Comprehensive Financial Report, which should be reviewed in conjunction with the use of this financial transparency website.
-The district’s Annual Comprehensive Financial Report includes audited financials presented under GAAP along with a Management Discussion and Analysis: https://littletonpublicschools.net/annual-comprehensive-financial-report
+Below is a link to the district’s Annual Comprehensive Financial Report, which should be reviewed in conjunction with this financial transparency website.
+The district’s Comprehensive Annual Financial Report includes audited financials presented under GAAP and a Management Discussion and Analysis: https://littletonpublicschools.net/comprehensive-annual-financial-report

 Spending